vinay9738/DevOps_Challenge/Challenge #1/Readme.md

 Brief Explanation on how the 3-Tier Architecture has been designed,and what all Cloud Products and services used to Deploy applications using Jenkins CI/CD Pipelines in Kubernetes Rancher Clusters.

 The Cloud Architecture for applications has a bias towards Iaas based services.
-Ke AWS cloud services used in solution are:
+Key AWS cloud services used in solution are:

 Storage - EBS, S3
 Networking - VPC, VPC Peering, Route 53, AWS Direct Connect, Load Balancers, Transit Gateway